Practitioner essays from inside the mandates.

 Use case: designing and facilitating a family transmission workshop

-After twelve years on the board of Christie's, Westwick has seen both sides of the art market.
+After twelve years on the board of Christie's, our Founder Gilles has seen both sides of the art market.
 For families, art is seldom a pure investment.
-It is a part of the family's soul, and it needs its own discipline.
+It is part of the family's soul, and it needs its own discipline.

 Why families holding gold long-term should own it physically

 A gold ETF is only useful for as long as the market that trades it is functioning.
-Physical gold is the asset that survives the moment when everything else stops.
+For a family that intends to hold gold across generations, physical gold is the version that actually does the job.

 When a family member wants to leave the family office